Flynn

 Acquired: Played one game for the St. Louis Whites on June 17, 1888 as a fill-in.

 On June 17, 1888, the Whites played the Maroons in Chicago.
 Two names, Brown and Flynn, appear in the box score.
-Flynn (identified as Glynn in the Chicago Tribune, but as Flynn in the Inter Ocean and box scores elsewhere) played right field, batted eigth, and went 1-3.
-While some game reports make mention of "Brown" as being a fake name and even give his real last name (Tilden), nothing is said about Flynn (or Glynn).
-It may be that the use of "Glynn" in the Tribune was intended to hide the real name of the player and the player was actually named Flynn.
-(Or it could be that the name was transmitted incorrectly in the telegraph dispatches to out-of-town papers.)
+Flynn (identified as Glynn in the Chicago Tribune, but as Flynn in the Inter Ocean and box scores elsewhere) played right field, batted eighth, and went 1-3.
+While some game reports make mention of "Brown" as being a fake name and even give his real last name (Tilden, identified as Fred Tilden), nothing is said about Flynn.
+(It may be that the use of "Glynn" in the Tribune was intended to hide the real name of the player and the player.
+More likely it was a typo.)

 Who is Flynn?

 Assuming the name Flynn is actually the real last name of the player, Flynn could be W. Flynn, who played for the Jenny & Graham Gun Co. team in the Commercial League in Chicago in 1888.
-Fred Tilden also played for a club in that league in 1888.
+Flynn shows up in boxscores for the club on June 10 and June 24, but not on June 17.
+Fred Tilden also played for a club in that league in 1888 (Putnam Clothing).
 With the Whites needing some help that day in Chicago, it would make sense that both players come from a quick and available source.
+W. Flynn shows up in rosters for the club in the Chicago Tribune in May and again in June.
+He also shows up as playing for Jenny & Graham in a game on ice in January 1889, along with Ed Flynn.

 Stats with the St. Louis Whites